practicalli/clojure/testing/unit-testing/configure-projects-for-tests.md

 }
 ```

-## Alias to run a REPL with nREPL support
+## Alias to run a Terminal UI REPL with nREPL support

 Run a REPL using nREPL server for access by cider-connect-clj that also includes the `test` directory in the class path